jackmschroeder/Election-Analytics/Posts/narrative.md

 (2) Polling error in *down-ballot races*.
 There’s been a lot of the polls dramatically overestimating Democrats’ chances in key Senate races.
 A few notable House races were seemingly missed as well.
 I lack the data to properly analyze this, since I’m focusing on state-level polls and results on the presidential election.

 (3) Which *demographics* polling had the most trouble with.
-It’s tempting to take these state-level analyses and try to correlate them with state-level demographics, but this would fall under the ecological fallacy.
+It’s tempting to take these state-level analyses and try to correlate them with state-level demographics, but this would fall victim to the ecological fallacy.
 Demographic error is a very important question, though, and many people are likely working on it as you read this.

 (4) Whether data journalists have *actually* utilized language surrounding uncertainty in their forecasts since 2016.
 Text analysis would be useful here, but I don’t have access to an “uncertainty corpus” or a dataset of prominent data-viz articles from 2016 and 2020.

 (5) And much, much more.
 One of the major takeaways from this class has been to avoid large proclamations in favor of nuanced and rigorous positions.
-I’ll try not to fall victim to this: the work below is a *preliminary* analysis of the election.
+I’ll try not to fall victim to this: the work below is a **preliminary** analysis of the election.

 ### The Tests